Michael O'Neill

 Each element of IKEA’s outreach strategy is carefully curated to support its brand identity and to create memorable customer experiences:

-1. The company employs a consistent and easily recognisable theme, from its product names to its colour scheme.
+• The company employs a consistent and easily recognisable theme, from its product names to its color scheme.

-7. IKEA leverages the latest technology to provide cutting-edge experiences consistent with its ethos.
+• IKEA leverages the latest technology to provide cutting-edge experiences consistent with its ethos.
+This includes social media marketing and exploring emerging channels like WhatsApp marketing to drive additional customer engagement through key social media platforms.

 Let’s explore each of these points in greater detail.